drug-design/course/docs/chapters/3d-qsar.md

 ### Development of a Correlation Function

-Beyond the visual analysis of the MIFs of the active and inactive molecules, CoMFA aims at formulating a linear equation, correlating the biological activities with the values of the fields in each point.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/development-correlation-function-ba8b46e6'><i class='fa fa-play' aria-hidden='true'></i></button>Beyond the visual analysis of the MIFs of the active and inactive molecules, CoMFA aims at formulating a linear equation, correlating the biological activities with the values of the fields in each point.
 Here, each value calculated for a field on a given point (xi,yi,zi) is a descriptor.

 ![](https://media.drugdesign.org/course/3d-qsar/cramer.png){: loading=lazy }
 ### Rapid Outline of a CoMFA Calculation

-The development of CoMFA requires: (1) a set of related analogs; (2) defining a rule for superimposing them; (3) constructing a lattice of grid points and computing for each molecule the interaction with the probe at each point; (4) deriving a correlation function; (5) assessing the predictability of the model and (6) exploiting the results.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/rapid-outline-comfa-calculation-9fc5c592'><i class='fa fa-play' aria-hidden='true'></i></button>The development of CoMFA requires: (1) a set of related analogs; (2) defining a rule for superimposing them; (3) constructing a lattice of grid points and computing for each molecule the interaction with the probe at each point; (4) deriving a correlation function; (5) assessing the predictability of the model and (6) exploiting the results.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold